cflynn07/myblog/posts/2020-03-27-quantifying-and-time-tracking-reading.md

 ##### Tracking reading progress
 I tend to think of reading and comprehending books on technical topics as another form of "working out."
-The strain is on my neural networks' ability to form connections rather than my muscle fibers ability to contract.
+The strain is on my neural networks' ability to form connections rather than my muscle fibers' ability to contract.
 I've ported the same progress measuring approach from the gym to my reading.

 A few months ago I bought a dozen or so technical books and I'm diligently